Esfod/ACIT4620-Final-Portfolio/README.md

 3. Feel free to read trhough the notebook and run the individual code blocks!

 ### 2.1 Running the notebook directly here in the project's repository!
+1. Just navigate to the repository's file overview on the right.
+2. click on the `project_rundown.ipynb` to view its content!